slice/react-native-audio-pro/README.md

     contentType?: AudioProContentType; // MUSIC or SPEECH
     debug?: boolean; // Verbose logging
-    debugIncludesProgress?: boolean; // Whether to include progress events in debug logs (default: false) };
+    debugIncludesProgress?: boolean; // Whether to include progress events in debug logs (default: false) progressIntervalMs?: number; // Frequency (in ms) at which PROGRESS events are emitted (default: 1000ms) };
 ```
 </details>